konsbe/oidc-pkce-authentication/README.md

 This document outlines the OIDC (OpenID Connect) Authentication Code Flow with backend authentication service (AS) securely authenticates users (on web applications) by redirecting them to the OIDC provider (like Keycloak), which handles the authentication and consent process.
 Upon successful authentication, the OIDC provider redirects the user back to the application with an authorization code.
 The backend service then exchanges this code for access and ID tokens on the server-side, and then exchanging an authorization code for an access token and ID token on the server-side, effectively shielding the client-side from sensitive information like tokens off the client-side and allowing the backend to manage access to protected resources.

-The flow describes the Backend Authentication Service (AS) OIDC Authentication Code Flow and how a user accesses the NCMT page (Browser) protected directly by the backend service.
+The flow describes the Backend Authentication Service (AS) OIDC Authentication Code Flow and how a user accesses the Web-App page (Browser) protected directly by the backend service.

 1.  **User Navigates to Web App Page (Browser):**
     * The user attempts to access a protected page.